DCM-UPB/QNets/README.md

 # Build the library

-Insert the system parameters in a file named `config.sh` (use `config_template.sh` as template) and then simply execute the command
+Insert the system parameters in a file named `config.sh` in the root folder (use `script/config_template.sh` as template) and then simply execute the command

    `./build.sh`